This is our all-in-one roundup reviewing every Bitdefender consumer security solution for 2021. On this page, after our brief intro, you’ll find

-While free, it's a very basic product (unsurprisingly).
+Unsurprisingly, this is a very basic product.
 The most significant issue is you don't get the multiple layers of anti-ransomware protection (although the core engine will still detect and block most threats), but it's also missing most of the extras you get in Bitdefender Antivirus Plus.
-There’s no password manager, no Safepay secure browser, no VPN, no Safe Files system to prevent unauthorized file changes, no vulnerability scanner, no secure file deletion, no Wi-Fi security advisor, no anti-tracker browsing protection, not even any support.
+There’s no password manager, no Safepay secure browser, no VPN (not even the limited version), no Safe Files system to prevent unauthorized file changes, no vulnerability scanner, no secure file deletion, no Wi-Fi security advisor, no anti-tracker browsing protection, not even any support.

 Bitdefender Free does include the core essentials, though – the main antivirus engine, and URL filtering to block malicious websites – and these aren't crippled in any major way (meaning there are no catches like the app doesn't scan downloads) to try and persuade you to upgrade.
 This isn't some limited demo package; it's a real antivirus which you can practically use in the long-term.

 Installing Bitdefender Antivirus Free Edition is quick and easy.
 There are barely any prompts or questions, and after we had handed over our email address to create a Bitdefender account, the setup process was finished, and we were ready to go.

 Bitdefender Free's interface is just about as simple as an antivirus can possibly be.
 There's a System Scan button to check your entire PC, a box where you're able to drag and drop any files or folders for a quick security scan, and a Settings button with various protection-related options and tweaks.